okaysnow/spotifymod/README.md

 # Spotify Mod for Minecraft 1.8.9

 A Forge mod that integrates Spotify into Minecraft, allowing you to control your music playback directly from the game.
+# YOU NEED TO MAKE YOUR OWN SPOTIFY APP AND INSERT THE CLIENT ID AND CLIENT SECRET.
+PLEASE READ EVERYTHING TO KNOW HOW TO DO THIS.
+BASIC JAVA KNOWLEDGE IS REQUIRED.
+IF U WANT A PREMADE .jar THEN ADD "aughsnow" ON DISCORD :3

 ## Server Compatibility